 Nestled within Key West, the Ernest Hemingway Home and Museum is one of the best things to do in the Florida Keys if you want to learn about this incredible author.

-Built within the 1800s, it’s a house where Hemingway spent years of his life which you can explore today.
-Not only that, you might even get to see the iconic cats that call the museum home?
-If you spot them, they’re the direct descendants from the six-toed cat that was given to Hemingway way back when!
+Built in the 1800s, it’s a house where Hemingway spent years of his life which you can explore today.
+Not only that, you might even get to see the iconic cats that call the museum home.
+If you spot them, they’re the direct descendants of the six-toed cat that was given to Hemingway way back when!

 Oh, and don’t forget to wander around the gorgeous gardens, too.
 It’s a welcome respite after partying it up on Duval Street.

 Around a 40-minute drive from Key West, Big Pine Key is a great place to spend a day exploring.

 Once here, be sure to head to the quieter spots around Coupon Bight Aquatic Preserve for some snorkelling and pop to see the views from the Blue Hole Observation Platform where you might even spot some deer.
 Like, I had no idea there was any deer in the Keys before we visited!